DaveLiddament/php-generics-standard/README.md

 # PHP Generics specification (for static analysis)

 > This is very much work in progress.
 As of 29th Jan 2021 still trying to determine if there is a need for this and whether now is the time.
+See and comment on [Is a standard needed?](https://github.com/DaveLiddament/php-generics-standard/issues/2)
 >
 > If you see and problems or have and comments then please raise issues or submit small PRs to enhance the document.